jiali1025/A_General_Active_learning_framework_for_MoleDesign/TDDFT_calculations/README_TDDFT.txt

 6. Check the other lines in the job script including partition choice (with -p), module loading, and conda environment activation.
 Change them to the desired values.

-7. Change the ephemdir directory in all 3 TDDFT_from_SMILES* files (either in the python file itself in the SimpleArgParse class, or as an input argument in-line).
-This will be where all the calculations are done so make sure there is enough storage in this location.
+7. Change the ephemdir and storagedir directories in all 3 TDDFT_from_SMILES* files (either in the python file itself in the SimpleArgParse class, or as an input argument in-line). ephemdir is where all the calculations are done so make sure that filesystem is optimized for parallel operation.
+After calculations are complete the files are moved to storagedir so make there there is enough storage in that directory. (i.e. for engaging /nobackup is used for ephemeral and /pool001 is used for storage.)

 How to Run

 1. Run the setup script.
-This will create all the directories and submit the job array to SLURM.
+This will submit the job array to SLURM.
 For example:

-python TDDFT_from_SMILES_setup.py --smiles_path test.csv --create_dir
+python TDDFT_from_SMILES_setup.py --smiles_path test.csv

-For future runs, you can leave out the --create_dir keyword to save some time.

 2. Wait for calculations to complete.
 Check the job queue for progress.